OpenTranslationBible/open-bible/en-GB/24.Jeremiah/md/jeremiah-31.md

 “Then young women will rejoice in the dance, and young men and old as well.
 I will turn their mourning into joy; I will comfort them and give them joy instead of sorrow.”

 ## Jeremiah 31:14
-“I will satisfy the priests with abundance, and my people will be filled with my goodness,” declares the Lord.
+“I will provide the priests with plenty, and my people will be filled with my goodness,” declares the Lord.

 ## Jeremiah 31:15
 This is what the Lord says: “A voice is heard in Ramah, lamentation and bitter weeping, Rachel weeping for her children, refusing to be comforted, because they are no more.”